ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/change_actorsystem_configs.md

 An actor system is the basis of YDB.
 Each component of the system is represented by one or more actors.
 Each actor is allocated to a specific ExecutorPool corresponding to the actor's task.
-Changing the configuration will help you more accurately distribute the number of reserved cores for each type of task.
+Changing the configuration lets you more accurately distribute the number of cores reserved for each type of task.

 ## Actor system config description